How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value, trustworthiness and quality.

 All our LTT statistics count transactions during 2018-19, in which the same property or piece of land may have been sold more than once.
 Our best estimate is that between 3.5% and 4% of transactions involved a piece of land which has been sold more than once in 2018-19.

-- second homes or holiday homes;
+- buying a second home or holiday home

 As a useful source of information on people with second addresses, the Office for National Statistics have published a statistical bulletin on this topic using data from the 2011 Census.